UcllSoftwareEngineering2425/learning-materials-students/sprint-1/project/cicd/3-front-end/2-starting-a-cicd-pipeline/2-setup-azure-resource.md

 * One pipeline builds the deployable artifact and pushes it to a _package registry_, here the artifact is stored and can be viewed and downloaded forever
 * A second pipeline retrieves the artifact from the registry and deploys it to Azure

-By separating the two steps we can create more complex flows:

-* Build the source code and store it in the registry
-* Take it from the registry and deploy it to the production environment

 **Move or comment the created workflow file so that GitHub no longer runs the action.
 We will use parts of it in sprint-1.**